AndrewRobins51413/list-maker/README.md

+# List-Maker

 list-maker is an application that allows the user to add or delete items from a list.
 Technology used to build list-maker:
-React.js
-Webpack
-Bootstrap
-Node.js
-HTML
-CSS
-AWS
+-React.js
+-Webpack
+-Bootstrap
+-Node.js
+-HTML
+-CSS
+-AWS

 Live Demo https://list-maker/droneswarm.dev

 Features
-User can add item or task to list
+1. User can add item or task to list
-User can indicate number of items
+2. User can indicate number of items
-User can make notes about item or task
+3. User can make notes about item or task
-User can delete items or tasks
+4. User can delete items or tasks